 QUICKSTART

 Get your Screenmate One installed, updated, and fully working with your Tesla.
-This guide covers first boot, firmware updates, CAN/video flashing, GPS setup, and the most important settings to configure before daily use.
+This guide covers first boot, firmware updates, CAN/video flashing, Bluetooth setup, and the most important settings to configure before daily use.

 Active Control Switch